This is the multi-page printable view of this section. Click here to print.

 Mount nameMount name per volume for server connection

-• The replica’s Mount name can be checked after pausing the replication policy once for the first time
+• The replica’s Mount name can be checked after temporarily pausing the replication policy once for the first time

 EncryptionEncryption status

-• Encryption provided by default regardless of disk type
+• Encryption is provided by default regardless of disk type

-Snapshot > ScheduleSnapshot automatic creation cycle
+Snapshot > ScheduleSnapshot automatic creation schedule

 • Automatically create and store snapshots according to the schedule

-Snapshot > Retention CountSnapshot Retention Count
+Snapshot > Retention CountSnapshot retention count

-Connected ResourcesConnected resources (Bare Metal Server, Virtual Server, GPU Server)
+Connection resourceConnected resources (Bare Metal Server, Virtual Server, GPU Server)

 • Resource Type: Service type of the connected resource